Hours & Pay Regulations

-Minnesota’s minimum-wage rates will be adjusted for inflation beginning January 1, 2019, to $9.86 an hour for large employers and $8.04 an hour for other state minimum wages.
+Minnesota’s minimum-wage rates were adjusted for inflation on January 1, 2020, to $10 an hour for large employers and $8.15 an hour for other state minimum wages.

 Employees who work eight hours or more must have sufficient time to eat a meal.
 A break of 30 minutes or more is usually long enough to be considered a bona fide meal period, although a shorter period may be adequate under special circumstances.
 Meal periods of less than 20 minutes and meal periods during which an employee is not entirely free from work responsibility may not be deducted from hours worked.
 An employer need not permit an employee to leave the premises, if the employee is otherwise completely freed from duties during the meal period.
 Employers and employees may establish different meal periods pursuant to a collective bargaining agreement.

 Each employee must be allowed adequate time within every four consecutive hours of work to utilize the nearest convenient restroom.
 Rest periods of less than 20 minutes may not be deducted from hours worked.
 Employers and employees may establish different rest breaks pursuant to a collective bargaining agreement.